Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Additional Details of Squid Game

+If $C_{i,n} \leq 0$, team $T_i$ is prohibited from further generation and loses the round by default, emphasizing the model's capability in strategic information density management.

-According to the setting of a 3v3 debating, the minimum number of participants in tug of war is 6.
-If the other 6-person group fails to form a team, they will automatically advance to the next level.
+{\bf Evaluation Process.} According to the setting of a 3v3 debating, the minimum number of participating models in tug of war is 6.
+If the other 6-model group fails to form a team, they will automatically advance to the next level.
 The order of responses in tug of war is:

-\textit{TA: Lead Debater}$\to$\textit{TN: Lead Debater}$\to$\textit{TA: Supporting Debater}$\to$\textit{TN: Supporting Debater}$\to$\textit{TA: Summarizer}$\to$\textit{TN:Summarizer}
+\textit{TA: Lead Debater}$\to$\textit{TN: Lead Debater}$\to$\textit{TA: Supporting Debater}$\to$\textit{TN: Supporting Debater}$\to$\textit{TA: Summarizer}$\to$\textit{TN:Summarizer},

-Where ``TA" and ``TN" denote team affirmative and team negative, respectively.
-In the final round, the summarizer is required to consolidate viewpoint on the debating topic.
-After that, the judge model and human experts will vote the final standpoint for each team with three choices, i.e. {\it UPHOLD}, {\it WEAKEN}, and {\it CONTRADICT}, as shown in the following prompt templates.
-Since different LLMs have use different tokenizer, the quota in this paper is defined to the number of the output characters.
-The initial quota for each team is 10,000 characters.
+where ``TA" and ``TN" denote team affirmative and team negative, respectively.
+In the final round, the summarizer is required to consolidate a viewpoint on the debating topic.

+{\bf Hybrid Judging System.} Considering the excellent performance of humans \cite{evans2002logic} and advanced LLMs in natural language inference, we employed Gemini 2.5 Pro as the judge model and recruited 5 human subjects from campus to vote on the final standpoint for each team with three choices, i.e., {\it UPHOLD}, {\it WEAKEN}, and {\it CONTRADICT}, as shown in Fig. \ref{UI-Tug} and the following prompt templates.
+Each of them was compensated for standard pay (7\$/h).